mahsanazar/immo-eliza-DAMI-analysis/README.md

 2. analysis: This directory contains Python files (*.py) for different analyses:

       These files contain Python code for various analyses.
-3. insights: This directory contains:
+3. insights:

-     insights_pics: This subdirectory stores pictures of insights generated during the analysis.
+      This subdirectory stores pictures of insights generated during the analysis.
 For example, if you have visualizations, they can be stored here.

 4. README.md: This file provides an overview of the repository, including details about the data, analyses, insights, and any other relevant information.